Allotropes of carbon: Diamane

 Diamane is a 2D form of diamond.
 It can be made via high pressures, but without that pressure, the material reverts to graphene.
-Another technique is to add hydrogen atoms but those bonds are weak.
+Another technique is to add hydrogen atoms, but those bonds are weak.
 Using fluorine (xenon-difluoride) instead brings the layers closer together, strengthening the bonds.
 This is called f-diamane.

 Amorphous carbon

 Amorphous carbon is the name used for carbon that does not have any crystalline structure.
 As with all glassy materials, some short-range order can be observed, but there is no long-range pattern of atomic positions.
-While entirely amorphous carbon can be produced, most amorphous carbon actually contains microscopic crystals of graphite-like, or even diamond-like carbon.
+While entirely amorphous carbon can be produced, most amorphous carbon contains microscopic crystals of graphite-like, or even diamond-like carbon.

 Coal and soot or carbon black are informally called amorphous carbon.
 However, they are products of pyrolysis (the process of decomposing a substance by the action of heat), which does not produce true amorphous carbon under normal conditions.

 Nanocarbons

 Buckminsterfullerenes

 The buckminsterfullerenes, or usually just fullerenes or buckyballs for short, were discovered in 1985 by a team of scientists from Rice University and the University of Sussex, three of whom were awarded the 1996 Nobel Prize in Chemistry.
 They are named for the resemblance to the geodesic structures devised by Richard Buckminster "Bucky" Fuller.
-Fullerenes are positively curved molecules of varying sizes composed entirely of carbon, which take the form of a hollow sphere, ellipsoid, or tube.
+Fullerenes are positively curved molecules of varying sizes composed entirely of carbon, which take the form of a hollow sphere, ellipsoid, or tube (the C60 version has the same form as a traditional stitched soccer ball).

 As of the early twenty-first century, the chemical and physical properties of fullerenes are still under heavy study, in both pure and applied research labs.
 In April 2003, fullerenes were under study for potential medicinal use — binding specific antibiotics to the structure to target resistant bacteria and even target certain cancer cells such as melanoma.

-Carbon nanotubes
+Nanotubes

 Carbon nanotubes, also called buckytubes, are cylindrical carbon molecules with novel properties that make them potentially useful in a wide variety of applications (e.g., nano-electronics, optics, materials applications, etc.).
 They exhibit extraordinary strength, unique electrical properties, and are efficient conductors of heat.
 Non-carbon nanotubes have also been synthesized.

 Carbon nanotubes are a members of the fullerene structural family, which also includes buckyballs.
 Whereas buckyballs are spherical in shape, a nanotube is cylindrical, with at least one end typically capped with a hemisphere of the buckyball structure.
 Their name is derived from their size, since the diameter of a nanotube is on the order of a few nanometers (approximately 50,000 times smaller than the width of a human hair), while they can be up to several centimeters in length.
 There are two main types of nanotubes: single-walled nanotubes (SWNTs) and multi-walled nanotubes (MWNTs).

-Carbon nanobuds
+Nanobuds

 Carbon nanobuds are a newly discovered allotrope of carbon in which fullerene like "buds" are covalently attached to the outer sidewalls of the carbon nanotubes.
 This hybrid material has useful properties of both fullerenes and carbon nanotubes.
 For instance, they have been found to be exceptionally good field emitters.